LibreHealthIO/lh-ehr/INSTALL.md

  ![Strict](./Documentation/1_Installing/images/MAMP_installation/Variable.png)

 6. Start MAMP server

 7. Fork the LibreHealthEHR [repository](https://github.com/LibreHealthIO/librehealthehr).

 Clone the forked repository to a local directory with:
-`git clone https://github.com/your-username/lh-ehr.git` As you are using MAMP, you have to clone the repository to *htdocs* (The files in htdocs will be served in the MAMP server). *htdocs* can be found in.
+`git clone https://github.com/your-username/lh-ehr.git` As you are using MAMP, you have to clone the repository to *htdocs* (The files in `htdocs` will be served in the MAMP server). `htdocs` can be found in.
 `YOUR_MAMP_LOCATION/htdocs`

 #### Installation
 Launch MAMP Control Panel and start your server.

-Go to the LibreEHR Setup page in your browser: `localhost/librehealthehr/setup.php` (Make sure that you are on the right port, this can be found in the preference of your MAMP)
+Go to the LibreEHR Setup page in your browser: `localhost/librehealthehr/setup.php` (If there is an Site can't be reached error, sure that you are on the right port, this can be found in the preference of your MAMP.
+Also ensure that your MAMP server has successfully started, this can be seen on the control panel)

  Leave default as the "Site ID:" and press continue.

  ![First Step](./Documentation/1_Installing/images/windows_installation/Step_1.png)

- Make sure that there are no undefined index errors, if so make sure that you changed the php.ini file, or have the correct version PHP installed on your MAMP.
-(PHP 7.1 and above is not supported)
+ Make sure that there are no undefined index errors, if so make sure that you changed the php.ini file to fit the description in step 4.

  ![Second Step](./Documentation/1_Installing/images/windows_installation/Step_2.png)